-Sara Creem-Regeh works on the cognitive and neural mechanisms underlying space perception and spatial cognition, perception and action, spatial transformations and motor imagery, embodied cognition, virtual environments.
+Sarah Creem-Regehr works on the cognitive and neural mechanisms underlying space perception and spatial cognition, perception and action, spatial transformations and motor imagery, embodied cognition, virtual environments.

-A desire to understand space and object perception drives Creem-Regeh’s research in the University of Utah Visual Perception and Spatial Cognition laboratory.
+A desire to understand space and object perception drives Creem-Regehr’s research in the University of Utah Visual Perception and Spatial Cognition laboratory.
 She has pursued the interaction between perception and action in several ways, addressing mechanisms underlying space perception, perception of tools, and imagined spatial transformations.
-Creem-Regeh’s research serves two goals: to further develop theories of perception‐action processing mechanisms and to apply these theories to relevant real‐world problems in order to facilitate observers’ understanding of their spatial environments.
+Creem-Regehr’s research serves two goals: to further develop theories of perception‐action processing mechanisms and to apply these theories to relevant real‐world problems in order to facilitate observers’ understanding of their spatial environments.